cloudwego/cloudwego.github.io/content/en/docs/hertz/tutorials/service-governance/service_discovery/_index.md

 ### WithTag

-`requestOptions` provides `WithTag` configuration item, using this configuration will set tag for `requestOptions`.
+Provides the `WithTag` configuration, which is used to set the Tag information.
 Signature:

 ```go